Kaziranga National Park: Ecotourism

 Observing the wildlife, including birding, is the main visitor activity in and around the park.
 Guided tours by elephant or Jeep are available.
 Hiking is prohibited in the park to avoid potential human-animal conflicts.
 Observation towers are situated at Sohola, Mihimukh, Kathpara, Foliamari, and Harmoti for wildlife viewing.
 The snow-covered Lower Himalayan peaks frame the park's landscape of trees and grass interspersed with numerous ponds.
 An interpretation centre is at the Bagori range of Kaziranga to help visitors learn more about the park.
-The park remains closed for visitors from May to October due to monsoon rains.

-Four tourist lodges at Kohora and three tourist lodges outside the park are maintained by the Department of Environment and Forests, Government of Assam.
-Private resorts are available outside the park borders.
 Increase in tourist inflow has led to the economic empowerment of the people living at the fringes of the park, by means of tourism related activities, encouraging a recognition of the value of its protection.
 A survey of tourists notes that 80 percent found rhino sightings most enjoyable and that foreign tourists were more likely to support park protection and employment opportunities financially, while local tourists favored support for veterinary services.

 Recently set up Kaziranga National Orchid and Biodiversity Park established at Durgapur village is a latest attraction to the tourists.
 It houses more than 500 species of orchids, 132 varieties of sour fruits and leafy vegetables, 12 species of cane, 46 species of bamboo and a large varieties of local fishes.

 Tourism benefits the people living in the fringe of the park and helps in empowering the local people.
 As of 2007, about 35 hotels or lodges of various kinds located just outside the park, four of which run by the government.
 They employ about 300 people.
 Some families also offer home stay facilities just outside the park so that the tourists may get a taste of the local life and host can drive and guide visitors into the park.
 There are also 26 shops selling souvenirs and locally handmade woven cloth that are owned and/or managed by local community members.
 The Ministry of Tourism, Government of India and the United Nations Development Programme (UNDP) jointly support rural tourism in village of Durgapur, which falls in the periphery of the Kohora range of Kaziranga along with other initiatives at 31 sites across India.